Online Writing Lab

 - Is your argumentation clear?
 Read your text from back to front and write down one key statement per paragraph in a separate document.
 If you list the statements from bottom to top, you’ll get a summary of your text in the right order.
 This way you can check whether all parts are logically arranged.

 - Having trouble getting started?
-Try this: write first thing in the morning – better 15 minutes than not at all.
+Try this: Write first thing in the morning – better 15 minutes than not at all.
 Begin with a light task, such as typing in the corrections from your last session.
 Or start with the task you noted at the end of the previous session for the next one.

 - Sort your ideas by talking with others about your texts.
 Talk only about the process – “How’s it going?” – and the content.
 Write an email to a friend explaining a difficult passage.
 You don’t need to send the email.